-Robin Thicke's girlfriend April Love Geary is here to stay, so we might as well get to know her
+9 Things to Know About Robin Thicke's Fiancée, April Love Geary

-After Robin Thicke's separation from Paula Patton, he quickly moved on to Patton look-a-like April Love Geary — which, of course, led to quite a bit of backlash and some hate thrown Geary's way.
-Some of it was founded (I mean, Geary was posting photos from Patton's old bedroom before Patton and Thicke were even divorced), but for the most party, Geary was collateral damage in a nasty breakup.

-A lot of people also thought the Thicke/Geary love connection would never last, but here we are over two years later and they still seem to be going strong.
-For that reason, we wanted to get to know a little more about her.

-Yes, we know the term "cheeky" is totally cliche, but this girl is cheeky to the max.
+Yes, we know the term “cheeky” is totally cliche, but this girl is cheeky to the max.
 Like, literally.
-She like to show off her cheeks on the reg.
+She likes to show off her cheeks on the reg.

 And who could blame her?